tejasdiscord12-collab/clientbot/VPS_SETUP_GUIDE.md

 *(Enter your password when asked)*

 ## Step 2: Install Node.js & Git
-Run these commands one by one to install the engine that runs the bot:
+Run these commands one by one:
 ```bash
 sudo apt update
 sudo apt install -y nodejs npm git